 If you have Halloween decorations in your window or outside your home – for example a carved pumpkin on your porch – this can often be taken as a sign that you welcome trick-or-treaters.
 If you don’t want visitors, it’s a good idea not to put them on display.

 Equally, you could put up a sign in a front window, your porch or your front door saying that you do not wish to answer the door to trick-or-treaters.

 If you are visited, keep your door chain on when opening up.

 Read our tips for dealing with bogus callers.

 If you have a porch or other outside light, keeping it switched off for much of the evening of the 31st might also be a good idea – but don’t forget to turn any lights back on once Halloween is over.

-If you are really concerned about unwanted knocks, you could consider turning all lights off in the front of your house and confining yourself to parts of your home that do not look out onto the street so that your home appears empty.
+If you're really concerned about unwanted knocks, you could consider turning all lights off in the front of your house, as well as keeping to the rooms that do not look out onto the street so that your home appears empty.

 Alternatively, you could simply head out for the evening for a meal or to the cinema.

 Visit our deals section for offers on eating out.